 To prevent this tab-switching issue, you need to intervene and suspend the animation yourself when the window loses focus.

 The source code is available in this github repo.
-I have provided more information on the font choices, and have some commentary on the design choices there also.
+I will create more title sequences soon and them to the repo also.

-Also, if you're a fan of The Queen's Gambit, I found this interview with the designer behind the title sequences.
+Also, if you're a fan of The Queen's Gambit, I found this interview with the designer behind the title sequences an interesting read.
 I have added some of them to my TODO list!

 Thank you for reading!
 Feel free to subscribe to my RSS feed, and share this article with others on social media. 💌 🙂